Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films: Introduction

-Much is now understood about topological superfluids and superconductors, particularly superfluid \He.\cite{vol16,miz16} In the 2D limit the chiral ABM state is fully gapped and belongs to a topological class related to that of integer quantum Hall systems, but with a topological index defined in terms of the Nambu-Bogoliubov Hamiltonian.\cite{rea00,vol88,vol92} The topology of the 2D chiral ABM state requires the presence of gapless Weyl fermions confined on the edge of a thin film of superfluid \Hea, or a domain wall separating degenerate topologically distinct phases with opposite chirality.\cite{volovik03} For an isolated boundary a single branch of Weyl fermioms disperses linearly with momentum $p_{||}$ along the boundary, i.e. $\varepsilon(p_{||}) = c\,p_{||}$, where the velocity of the Weyl Fermions, $c=v_f\,(\Delta/2E_f)$, is much smaller than the group velocity of Fermions in the normal phase of the Fermi liquid.
+Much is now understood about topological superfluids and superconductors, particularly superfluid \He.\cite{vol16,miz16} Many new phases of confined \He\ with novel broken symmetries have been predicted based on Ginzburg-Landau theory that incorporates strong-coupling corrections to weak-coupling BCS theory for spin-triplet, p-wave pairing and boundary scattering and confinement.~\cite{wim13,wim15,wim16,wim18} For recent reviews of broken symmetry phases of superfluid \He\ in confined geometries and emergent topology in these phases see Refs.~\onlinecite{vor18,miz18d}, and Refs.~\onlinecite{zhe17,lev19,hei21} for recent experimental studies of new phases of confined superfluid \He.
+In the 2D limit the chiral ABM state is fully gapped and belongs to a topological class related to that of integer quantum Hall systems, but with a topological index defined in terms of the Nambu-Bogoliubov Hamiltonian.\cite{rea00,vol88,vol92} The topology of the 2D chiral ABM state requires the presence of gapless Weyl fermions confined on the edge of a thin film of superfluid \Hea, or a domain wall separating degenerate topologically distinct phases with opposite chirality.\cite{volovik03} For an isolated boundary a single branch of Weyl fermioms disperses linearly with momentum $p_{||}$ along the boundary, i.e. $\varepsilon(p_{||}) = c\,p_{||}$, where the velocity of the Weyl Fermions, $c=v_f\,(\Delta/2E_f)$, is much smaller than the group velocity of Fermions in the normal phase of the Fermi liquid.

 Broken time-reversal symmetry is reflected in the asymmetry of the Weyl branch under time-reversal, $\varepsilon(-p_{||})=-\varepsilon(p_{||})$, which implies the existence of nonvanishing ground-state edge current derived from the occupation of the negative energy states.
 For superfluid \Hea\ confined in a thin cylindrically symmetric cavity, the \emph{edge sheet current}, $J=\nicefrac{1}{4}\,n\,\hbar$, is the origin of the ground-state angular momentum, $L_z = (N/2)\,\hbar$, predicted by McClure and Takagi based on symmetry properties of an N-particle BCS ground-state of chiral p-wave pairs confined by a cylindrically symmetric potential.\cite{mcc79} Many unique features of \Hea, particularly anomalous transport properties, are directly related to Weyl Fermions confined on edges, domain walls, vortices or bound to electron bubbles.\cite{she16, tsu14, ike13, ike13b, ike15}